-Impact on st profit o atement of or loss
+Impact on statement of profit or loss

-25 bps increase/decrease 2014 US\$ '000 2013 US\$ '000
+2015 US\$ '000 2014 US\$ '000

+25 bps increase/decrease

-US Dollar ± 524 ± 291
+US Dollar ± 161 ± 524

-Euro ± 1 ± 5
+Euro ± 764 ± 1

-21.3.2 Currency risk
+21.3.2.
+Currency risk

 Currency risk arise from the movement of the rate of exchange over a period of time.
 The Bank's currency risk is limited to assets and liabilities denominated in GBP and Euro.
 The following table demonstrates the sensitivity to a reasonable possible change in foreign exchange rates, with all other variables held constant, on the Bank's statement of comprehensive income: